TykTechnologies/tyk-docs-hugo/tyk-docs/content/developer-support/release-notes/gateway.md

 <details>
 <summary>Request size limit Middleware no longer breaks GET or DELETE requests</summary>

-Resolved a problem where the request size limit middleware was incorrectly breaking GET and DELETE requests.
+Resolved a problem in the request size limit middleware that caused GET and DELETE requests to fail validation.The middleware incorrectly expected a request body (payload) for these methods and blocked them when none was present.
 </details>
 </li>
 </ul>